hikeventures/hikeventures.github.io/_posts/2016-03-10-best-hiking-boots.markdown

 There are also hiking boots available for toddlers.
 Have a look [here](https://www.rei.com/search.html?q=toddler+boots).

 ## How to choose hiking boots?
 There are several factors on how you should choose your hiking boots.
+Some brands also categorize their boots into activities or the difficulty of your hike.
+A good example can be seen on the [Meindl website](http://www.meindl.de/english/service/service_3.html).

 Heavier hiking boots with a high shaft are probably a good choice if you: